thabang-ntho/EUV_Ion_Source_Simulation/README.md

 make check-kumar
 ```

+---

+## 🔀 Branching Strategy & CI

+Branches:
+- `main` — protected, always green.
+Merges happen via PR with tests passing and at least one review.
+- `dev` — active development.
+Feature branches open PRs into `dev`.
+Small PRs may merge to `dev` directly after tests pass.

+CI:
+- GitHub Actions runs tests on pushes and PRs to `main` and `dev` (`.github/workflows/ci.yml`).
+- Use `uv` for fast, reproducible installs.

+Contribution flow:
+1. Branch from `dev`: `git checkout -b feature/<short-name>`
+2. Commit changes and push.
+3. Open a PR into `dev`; ensure tests pass.
+4. Periodically open a release PR from `dev` to `main` with version bump and changelog.

+Protections:
+- `main`: requires PR review, conversation resolution, no force-push, no deletion.
+- `dev`: lighter rules to enable iteration.

 ## 🧩 Configuration & Validation (new)

 You can provide a structured YAML config at `data/config.yaml` (optionally overridden by `data/config.local.yaml`).
 The loader merges base → override and validates with Pydantic.
 Existing legacy text parameter files remain supported.